Rohan-T144/gpu-magnetic-pendulum/README.md

 - **Rendering**: Real-time texture generation and display
 - **Colormap**: Twilight colormap for visualization

-The simulation uses a compute shader to update particle positions in parallel on the GPU, achieving real-time performance for 800×800 = 640,000 particles, and likely much higher resolutions.
+The simulation uses a compute shader to update particle positions in parallel on the GPU, achieving real-time performance for 1000×1000=1,000,000 particles and higher resolutions.